A Passion for Culture

 Global Events Stage

-Dance and performance groups included a Spanish Flamenco team, the Dallas Highland Dancers, the Ollin-Tonalzin Aztec Dancers, and dance performances representing Argentina, China, Egypt, India, Palestine, Peru, Poland, and the Ukraine.
+Dance and performance groups have included a Spanish Flamenco team, the Dallas Highland Dancers, the Ollin-Tonalzin Aztec Dancers, and dance performances representing Argentina, China, Egypt, India, Palestine, Peru, Poland, and the Ukraine.

 Eats